Fixed price energy tariffs offering price freezes until 2017 have been launched...

 On that bombshell!

 In all seriousness… make sure you follow The Firework code and make sure the kids learn it too.
-It’s especially important this year as some members of the Fire Brigade Union may be striking in the run up to Bonfire Night, so be safe and sensible.
+It’s important to be safe and sensible.

 And try not to spend too much.
 When watching a firework you bought doing pretty and noisy things, remember that’s quite literally your money going up in smoke.